 Complications occur in less than 1% of patients.
-The most common complication is to have a small dark mark or bruise at the injection site for a while.
-For most patients these marks fade very quickly, usually within two to three weeks.
+The most common complication is having a small dark mark or bruise at the injection site for a while.
+For most patients, these marks fade very quickly, usually within two to three weeks.
 Some patients develop very tiny veins as a result of sclerotherapy.
 For most patients these fade quickly and for others very gentle conservative treatment with laser is necessary.
 Rarely, hyperpigmentation can occur following sclerotherapy.
 This may be the result of some leakage of blood through the vessel wall at the time of sclerotherapy.
 Most hyperpigmentation will subside over time.
 Allergies to sotradecol are rare, but can occur.

 Does it hurt?